es-victor/bao_la_kiswahili/README.md

 # Bao la kete

 ## About the game

-(Flutter project) This is a traditional Mancala board game played in most of East Africans countries
+This is a traditional Mancala Board Gamae played in Tanzania

 ## Features